damianhakert/damianhakert.github.io/source/_posts/2014-11-20-gitlab-7-4-4-and-7-4-5-ee-security-releases.markdown

 The two XSS issues have been fixed in GitLab Community Edition 7.4.4 and GitLab Enterprise Edition 7.4.5.

+### Acknowledgments

+We would like to thank Hugh Davenport for their responsible disclosure of the XSS issues.

 ## LDAP group synchronization regression

 Due to an oversight a bug fix for a regression in GitLab 7.4 Enterprise Edition found right before the 7.4 release did not get shipped.